JeffAstor/FlashCard/README.md

 The project was developed using Claude Sonnet 4 over approximately 10 hours, resulting in about 8,000 lines of code (roughly 1,000 lines per hour!).
 For reference the average programmer might write 20 to 200 lines per day.
 I wanted this project to demonstrates the level of productivity possible with AI-assisted development.

+The project comes with 6 test card sets.
+They took an extra couple of hours, there are about 250 cards.

 Getting it running on your machine is really not that hard 😊.
 The AI features work out of the box since they connect to my hosted server.
 For full details about the AI server architecture, check out `AI_SERVER_README.md`—it's a Flask server hosted on PythonAnywhere.

 **Platform Notes:**